 If you want to know more about what goes on behind the scenes at Horror Nights, you can follow Creative Director John Murdy on Twitter @HorrorNights.

 Rating Halloween Horror NightsUniversal claims that Halloween Horror Nights are the scariest thing going in the Los Angeles area.
 From what I've seen, they're not exaggerating.
-That being said, this event appeals mostly to young adults and we quickly tired of all the bloody, slasher-style scenes in the mazes, as did our older-teenaged companions.
+That being said, this event appeals mostly to young adults and my 40-something friend and I quickly tired of all the bloody, slasher-style scenes in the mazes, as did our older-teenaged companions.

 Halloween Horror Nights are designed to be really frightening and are not suitable for small children, squeamish individuals who don't like simulated bodily harm or anyone who doesn't like to be scared out of their wits.
 Universal says they're not recommended for anyone under 13.